Acylindrically hyperbolic groups and their quasi-isometrically embedded subgroups: Examples

 An Artin group $A_\Gamma$ acts by isometries on its \emph{Deligne complex} $\mathcal D(A_\Gamma)$.
 The Deligne complex (called the \emph{modified} Deligne complex by Charney--Davis) is a cubical complex whose vertices are cosets $aA_T$ where $A_T$ is spherical.
 Whenever $T\subset T'$ and $\#(T'-T) = 1$, an edge is added between the cosets $aA_T$ and $aA_{T'}$; higher-dimensional cubes are filled in as their $1$--skeleta appear.
 Charney--Davis show in \cite{CharneyDavis} that the Deligne complex $\mathcal D(A_\Gamma)$ is CAT$(0)$ exactly when $A_\Gamma$ is FC-type.

-Chatterji--Martin show that FC-type Artin groups are acylindrically hyperbolic by applying the following general result about groups acting on CAT$(0)$ cube complexes, whose proof relies on \cite[Theorem~1.2]{Martin}.
+Chatterji--Martin show that FC-type Artin groups are acylindrically hyperbolic by applying the following general result about groups acting on CAT$(0)$ cube complexes, whose proof relies on \cite[Theorem~1.2]{Martin2}.
 We refer the reader to \cite{ChatterjiMartin} for the definitions of the terms appearing in theorem.
 The action of $A_\Gamma\curvearrowright \mathcal D(A_\Gamma)$ satisfies the conditions in the first sentence by \cite[Proposition~5.1]{ChatterjiMartin}.

 \begin{theorem}[{\cite[Theorem~1.1]{ChatterjiMartin}}] Let $G$ be a group acting essentially and non-elementarily on an irreducible finite-dimensional CAT$(0)$ cube complex.
-If there exist two hyperplanes whose stabilizers intersect along a finite subgroup, then $G$ is acylindrically hyperbolic. \end{theorem}
+If there exist two hyperplanes whose stabilizers intersect along a finite subgroup, then $G$ admits an acylindrical action on a hyperbolic space. \end{theorem}

 The proof of this theorem has two steps.
 The first is to show that there exists a loxodromic WPD isometry $g\in G$ with respect to the action on the CAT$(0)$ cube complex whose axis in $G$ is strongly contracting.
 Since the CAT$(0)$ cube complex is not required to be hyperbolic, this is not sufficient to prove that $G$ is acylindrically hyperbolic.
 The second step is to apply the projection complex machinery of Bestvina--Bromberg--Fujiwara from \cite{BestvinaBrombergFujiwara} to conclude that $g$ is a loxodromic WPD isometry in an action of $G$ on a hyperbolic space.
+Osin shows that this is equivalent to $G$ acting acylindrically on a (possibly different) hyperbolic space \cite[Theorem~1.4]{Osin16}.
+The projection complex is not the only hyperbolic space that could be used as the input for Osin's theorem.
+Genevois constructs a family of hyperbolic spaces on which $G$ acts by isometries, and the element $g$ will be a loxodromic WPD isometry of infinitely many of these spaces \cite{Genevois}.
+(Genevois's construction generalizes Hagen's construction of the contact graph \cite{Hagen}.)

 A graph \emph{has no empty squares} if every circuit of length four has at least one diagonal pair of vertices spanning an edge.
 Charney--Crisp \cite[Theorem~4.2]{CharneyCrisp} show that if $A_\Gamma$ is an FC-type Artin group and $\Gamma$ has no empty squares, then $\mathcal D(A_\Gamma)$ is actually CAT$(-1)$; in particular, it is hyperbolic.
-Thus to prove Theorem \ref{thm:CM1.1} in the special case of an FC-type Artin group whose defining graph has no empty squares, it is not necessary to appeal to the projection complex machinery.
+Thus to prove Theorem \ref{thm:CM1.1} in the special case of an FC-type Artin group whose defining graph has no empty squares, the Deligne complex can be used directly as the input to Osin's theorem.